chargebyte/stib/doc/sdcard.rst

 boot from internal eMMC flash (however, it would be possible to instruct U-Boot to not load linux kernel/root filesystem from eMMC but from SD card).

-Note 2: Support for the SD card slot was introduced with BSP v1.3.
+Note 2: Support for the SD card slot was introduced with BSP v1.3 for
+        Duckbill 2 and Duckbill 2 EnOcean, and with BSP v1.4 for Duckbill 2 485/485+.